 Individual or company name of director Profile Conrad, Swantje Born in Stuttgart (Germany), she holds the position of Member of the Board of Directors, of the Audit, Compliance and Related Party Transactions Committee and of the Appointments and Remunerations Committee of SIEMENS GAMESA RENEWABLE ENERGY, S.A.
-Dual degree in Business Administration and in Industrial Engineering from the University of Karlsruhe (Germany) and Master in International Business Studies from the University of South Carolina (USA) as a fellow of the D.A.A.D.
+Dual degree in Business Administration and in Industrial Engineering from the University of Industrial Engineering from the University of Karlsruhe (Germany) and Master in International Business Studies from the University of South Carolina (USA) as a fellow of the D.A.A.D.
 (German Academic Exchange Service).